About Rough And Ready — In Depth

 Business & Licensing Records

-The Nevada County Community Development Agency oversees business-related services for Rough And Ready, including the issuance of business licenses, zoning permits, and other regulatory requirements.
-The agency's Economic Development Division also provides resources and support for local businesses and entrepreneurs looking to establish or expand their operations within the city.
+The Nevada County Community Development Agency oversees business related services for Rough And Ready, including issuing business licenses, zoning permits, and other regulatory requirements.
+The agency's Economic Development Division provides resources and support for local businesses and entrepreneurs looking to establish or expand operations in the community.
+It's the starting point for anyone navigating the regulatory environment in this unincorporated part of Nevada County.

 Elections & Voter Records